Chill-Astro/PyCalc-CE/README.md

 - Any system with .NET SDK installed [ For building ].
 - Build the file in any IDE / Code Editior.
-- No installation needed if using PyCalc-CE.exe on Windows Systems or PyCalc-CE for Linux Systems!
+- No installation needed if using PyCalc-CE.exe on Windows Systems or PyCalc-CE for Linux & MacOS Systems!

 ---